 Here’s where you can typically find ATMs:

-International airports like Quito and Guayaquil have ATMs in their arrival areas, making it convenient for travelers to withdraw cash upon arrival.
+International airports like Quito and Guayaquil have ATMs in their arrival and/or departure areas, making it convenient for travelers to withdraw cash upon arrival.

 Most banks in Ecuador have ATMs outside their branches, allowing you to withdraw cash during business hours.